An A-to-Z Guide to Making Your Indie Band Not Suck in 2014

 E is for Electric Wizard: You are not in Electric Wizard and you never will be with that haircut.
 Sort it out.

 F is for Figures: Most truly great bands look like action figures of themselves.
-Slayer, Throbbing Gristle, Public Enemy, Mayhem… No one’s going to make an action figure of you while you look like one of Alt-J the day after a stag weekend in Brighton.
+Slayer, Throbbing Gristle, Public Enemy, Mayhem… No one’s going to make an action figure of you while your look can be described as "Guy on the bus who isn't sure if he missed his stop."

-G is for Grindstone: Get your nose out of the baggy and apply it to the grindstone.
+G is for Grindstone: Get your nose out of the baggie and apply it to the grindstone.
 What’s that?
 You’re going out for a game of pool?
-No you aren’t – call a band practice.
+No you aren’t—call a band practice.
 What’s that?
-You’re going to a farmers' market on your skateboard to buy some eggs?
-No you aren’t – call a band practice.
+You’re going to a farmers market on your skateboard to buy some eggs?
+No you aren’t—call a band practice.
 What’s that?
-You’re going to get some DMT in and watch Gravity in 3D at the pictures?
+You’re going to take some DMT and watch Gravity at the movie theater?
 Shit… that sounds awesome.
 Can I come?
 (John at the quietus dot com).
-But afterwards – get to fucking band practice.
+But afterwards—get to fucking band practice.

 H is for Heroin: Do you know how old Charlie Watts was before he got stuck into the horse?
-Seventy-six.
-So until you’ve got several million in the bank and your lead singer is such a colossal bellend that murder or a crippling opiates addiction are the only coping strategies you have left – stay away from the fucking skag.
+The dude was in his 40s.
+So until you’ve got several million in the bank and your lead singer is such a colossal asshole that murder or a crippling opiates addiction are the only coping strategies you have left—stay away from the fucking skag.

-Pete Doherty, asleep in his rag and bone shop.
-Photo by Dan Wilkinson.
+Pete Doherty, asleep in his Rag & Bone shop.
+Photo by Dan Wilkinson

-I is for Irony: I know it’s tough facing up to the fact you’re never going to be in Underground Resistance, Sunn O))), LCD Soundsystem, Wu-Tang Clan or Sun Ra’s Arkestra but that doesn’t automatically give you the right to be in a knowingly woeful garage band who sing songs about Garfield and smoking weed.
-What's the point in setting out to be a wilfully shit slacker who doesn't care about anything?
-If it helps focus your mind – imagine your own funeral after a car crash.
-Pay particular attention to how hysterically grief-stricken your mother becomes during the priest’s eulogy, when he says: “Gav was the bass player in Rizla King who were a bit like Drenge but without the blistering personality and great dress sense.”
-Your mum doesn’t want you to be in Rizla King.
+I is for Irony: I know it’s tough facing up to the fact you’re never going to be in Underground Resistance, Sunn O))), LCD Soundsystem, Wu-Tang Clan, or Sun Ra’s Arkestra, but that doesn’t give you the right to be in a knowingly woeful garage band that sings songs about Garfield and smoking weed.
+What's the point in setting out to be a wilfully shitty slacker who doesn't care about anything?
+If it helps focus your mind, imagine your own funeral after a car crash.
+Pay particular attention to how hysterically grief-stricken your mother becomes during the priest’s eulogy, when he says, “Dave was the bass player in Rizla King, who were kinda like JEFF the Brotherhood but without the hooks.
+Also, almost all their lyrics involved jerking off.”
+Your mom doesn’t want you to be in Rizla King.
 I don’t want you to be in Rizla King.
 Sort it the fuck out.

 K is for King Krule: Dude.
 People love you more than money right now.
-So why do you look like a kid sat in the back of a Prius in the carpark of Barking Wetherspoons forlornly eating crisps till his dad comes out to take him home for tea?
+So why do you look like a kid sitting in the back of a Prius in a parking lot forlornly eating chips?

-L is for Largactil: Bar clinically prescribed anti-depressants, exercise and talking therapy, you need to immediately cease of all of the stuff you do to paper over the cracks in your psyche.
-Twenty hours of Capture The Flag at the weekend?
-No way.
-Nytol and Syndol aided lie-ins until it's time to go the pub?
+L is for Largactil: Except for prescribed antidepressants, exercise, and therapy, you need to immediately cease of all of the stuff you do to paper over the cracks in your psyche.
+Lying in a Codeine-assisted coma until it's late enough fror you to get drunk?
 Uh uh.
-Nine pints of house bitter per night at your local?
+Nine pints of cheap beer every night at your local bar?
 Forget it.
-Smoking so much ganja that you become convinced that Drake is awesome?
+Smoking so much ganja that you become convinced that Drake is a really important musician?
 Stop right now.
 From this point on, outside of what your doctor says, your music is the only therapy you need.

-O is for The Occult: Take a record that sounds like it was recorded by Cosmo Jarvis.
-Wax seal it on a Ouija board into a spell sheet written in the ancient Nordic runes of Elder Futhark and only play the songs at special rituals held on sacred days in the Pagan lunar calendar that culminate in blood sacrifice and speaking in tongues.
-Unfortunately for your record, it still sounds like it was recorded by Cosmo Jarvis.
+O is for The Occult: Take a record that sounds like it was recorded by Katy Perry.
+Transcribe the notes onto a spell sheet written in the ancient Nordic runes of Elder Futhark and only play the songs at special rituals held on sacred days in the Pagan lunar calendar that culminate in blood sacrifice and speaking in tongues.
+Unfortunately for your record, it still sounds like it was recorded by Katy Perry.

-P is for Post-Punk: The most important thing when it comes to heavily mined scenes from the past is to take inspiration from the spirit, not the sound.
-If you’re in a band in 2014 that sounds exactly like The Slits, PiL or Joy Division then you have spectacularly failed to grasp what was special about the post-punk movement.
-If, on the other hand, you are in a guitar band but also listening to the latest dance music coming from black America, the UK underground, MENA countries and Jamaica – while reacting in visceral style to your immediate environment and drawing ideas from the bleeding edge of contemporary underground literature, art, cinema and philosophy – then you might be on to something.
+P is for Post-Punk: The most important thing when it comes to heavily-mined scenes from the past is to take inspiration from the spirit, not the sound.
+If you’re in a band in 2014 that sounds exactly like Gang of Four, PiL, or Joy Division, then you have spectacularly failed to grasp what was special about the post-punk movement.

 R is for Romance: I love you.
 I really do.
 That’s why I want your band to be good and succeed.
 A world with more great bands than I have time to listen to is my idea of paradise.

 S is for Shock: You are suffering from intense need of deprogramming.
-You have spent your entire life suffering from the misapprehension that Pet Sounds is “important”.
+You have spent your entire life suffering from the misapprehension that Pet Sounds is “important.”
 Fuck that shit.
-The notorious CIA-funded proponent of mind control and psychic driving, Dr Ewen Cameron, would probably have recommended several hundred courses of electroshock therapy followed by weeks of solitary confinement and sensory deprivation, paired with a steady diet of LSD, barbiturates, tranquilisers, PCP and amphetamines.
-But I’m guessing this would be a bit of a stretch.
-More realistically, why not sit in Bob’s bedroom in the dark, occasionally huff some poppers and think to yourself, '"God Only Knows" is a bit boring, now that I think about it.’
+The notorious CIA-funded proponent of mind control and psychic driving, Dr Ewen Cameron, would probably have recommended several hundred courses of electroshock therapy followed by weeks of solitary confinement and sensory deprivation, paired with a steady diet of LSD, barbiturates, tranquilizers, PCP, and amphetamines.
+A more realistic course of therapy would consist of you sitting in your bedroom in the dark, occasionally huffing some poppers, and thinking to yourself, "God Only Knows" is kinda boring, isn't it?

-T is for TL;DR: For all the many faults that they may have, artistically successful musicians don’t sit round on the internet leaving snide comments because they don’t have time to.
-Boil down 90 percent of all troll posts and they all have the same message: stop creating.
+T is for TL;DR: For all the many faults that they may have, artistically successful musicians don’t sit around the internet leaving snide comments—they don’t have time to.
+Boil down 90 percent of all troll posts and they all have the same message: Stop creating.
 Stop making music.
 Stop writing.
 Why did you even bother?
 Why isn’t this person dead?
-TL;DR – which boils down to, "You have been creative – this offends my prematurely ingrained sense of failure and apathy."
-This should be antithetical to how you think – no matter how much it flies in the face of prevailing trends.
-What I’m saying I guess is be militantly optimistic, have unshakable faith in your own vision and be radically creative at every opportunity.
+TL;DR—which boils down to, "You have been creative, and this offends my prematurely ingrained sense of failure and apathy"—should be antithetical to how you think, no matter how much it flies in the face of prevailing trends.
+What I’m saying is, be militantly optimistic, have unshakable faith in your own vision, and be radically creative at every opportunity.
 It will probably help to get off the internet altogether.
 You won’t miss anything.
 It sucks.
-It’s full of stupid cat pictures, ashen-faced and bewildered contractors getting beheaded by the Taliban, painful-looking sex and I don’t get what that Doge thing is all about.
-If it was up to me I’d switch the entire thing off and go and feed the ducks down the park.
+It’s full of stupid cat pictures, ashen-faced and bewildered soldiers getting beheaded by the Taliban, painful-looking sex, and that Doge thing.
+If it was up to me I’d switch the entire thing off and go and feed the ducks down at the park.

-U is for Ugandan Discussions: Be more sexy – it’s not going to kill you.
-And if it literally does kill you – well, at least it's something for the grandchildren to talk about.
+U is for Ugandan Discussions: Be more sexy—it’s not going to kill you.
+And if it literally does kill you, well, at least it's something for future generations to talk about.

 V is for Volca: Check these little beauties out.
-An analogue drum machine (kind of like a pocket TR-808) called Volca Beats, an analogue polyphonic synth (kind of like an even more pocket-sized Micro Korg) called Volca Keys and an analogue bassline composer (kind of like a pocket-sized TB-303) called Volca Bass.
-They’re plug and play, you can record with them, you can sequence them and as soon as you link them with a headphone cable they sync up and they only cost £120 each.
-Right now you’re saying, "But I’m in an indie band – why do I need this punchy, affordable, portable gear for making acid, crunk, techno and footwork?"
+An analogue drum machine (kind of like a pocket TR-808) called Volca Beats, an analogue polyphonic synth (kind of like an even more pocket-sized Micro Korg) called Volca Keys, and an analogue bassline composer (kind of like a pocket-sized TB-303) called Volca Bass.
+They’re plug and play, you can record with them, you can sequence them, as soon as you link them with a headphone cable they sync up, and they only cost $150 apiece.
+Right now you’re saying, "But I’m in an indie band—why do I need this punchy, affordable, portable gear for making acid, crunk, techno, and footwork?"
 To which I say, "Yes.
 Exactly."

 W is for What Is Your Major Malfunction?
 So your band is a democracy where everyone gets an equal say?
-Okay, good luck with that Chumbawamba.
-You don’t necessarily need to be ruled by a control freak who dictates every aspect of the group but you do need a drill instructor figure who will ensure that regular practice happens, people turn up on time for gigs, no one "accidentally" drinks a bottle of poppers half an hour before the big show at the Hull Adelphi and essentially keeps the show on the road.
+OK, good luck with that, Chumbawamba.
+You don’t necessarily need to be ruled by a control freak who dictates every aspect of the group, but you do need a drill instructor figure who will ensure that regular practice happens, people turn up on time for gigs, and no one "accidentally" drinks a bottle of poppers half an hour before a big show.

 Y is for Y-Chromosome: Why aren’t there any girls in your group?
 Serious question.